-Potential impact Maximum design scenario Decommissioning Permanent loss of habitat and potential impact of air pollutant, water pollutant or noise emissions on designated sites, habitats or species Ongoing operation of all or part of Thurrock Flexible Generation Plant after 35 years Greatest long-term impact Temporary loss of habitat.
-Potential for air or water pollutant emissions or disturbance to impact species or designated sites Decommissioning and deconstruction of Thurrock Flexible Generation Plant with works no greater than specified for construction period No temporary loss of habitat due to removal of gas pipe Reasonable maximum sce expected that buried pipel
+Potential impact Maximum design scenario Justification Decommissioning Permanent loss of habitat and potential impact of air pollutant, water pollutant or noise emissions on designated sites, habitats or species Ongoing operation of all or part of Thurrock Flexible Generation Plant after 35 years Greatest long-term impact on these receptors Temporary loss of habitat.
+Potential for air or water pollutant emissions or disturbance to impact species or designated sites Decommissioning and deconstruction of Thurrock Flexible Generation Plant and causeway with works no greater than specified for construction period No temporary loss of habitat due to removal of gas pipe Reasonable maximum scenario for decommissioning impacts.
+It is not expected that buried pipeline assets would be removed.